The Tudor Owls are our school council.

 Tudor School's chosen charities

 Our chosen charities, as voted by the children of Tudor School, have included: The Centre in the Park, Diabetes UK and Global’s Make Some Noise.
-With the help of a range of a (creative) events, they have managed to raise substantial funds for a number of worthy charities.
+With the help of a range of (creative) events, they have managed to raise substantial funds for a number of worthy charities.

 Come and see our entrance hall which has a number of our achievements on display.
 There also a number of Owl-inspired upgrades around the school site- have you seen our friendship bench or our rainbow?